just1ncannady/AlexaInSpace2022/_sources/Unit6-Communication-Through-Internet/Cybersecurity.rst

     :feedback_d: This sounds like a denial of service attack, not a phishing attack.
     :correct: c

+    .. raw:: html

-    AP 2021 Practice Question: A user purchased a new smart home device with embedded software andconnected the device to a home network.
+    	<p><b>AP 2021 Practice Question</b>: A user purchased a new smart home device with embedded software andconnected the device to a home network.
 The user then registered the devicewith the manufacturer, setting up an account using a personal e-mail andpassword.
-Which of the following explains how a phishing attack could occuragainst the user of the smart home device?
+Which of the following explains how a phishing attack could occuragainst the user of the smart home device?</p>

 .. raw:: html